amitrai12018/amitrai12018.github.io/_posts/2025-06-07-grpo-explained.md

 \right]
 $$

-This objective combines three important ideas:
+This objective combines three important ideas.

 ### 1. Advantage

-Advantage determines whether a response is better or worse than other responses generated for the same prompt.
+Advantage determines whether a response is better or worse than the other responses generated for the same prompt.

 ### 2. PPO Clipping